Yesterday (Tuesday 30th of June) MPs voted to approve new immigation legislation that seeks to end UK Freedom of Movement rules.

 The Immigration and Social Security Co-ordination (EU Withdrawal) Bill forms part of the government’s new points-based immigration system which is set to become operational from the start of 2021.

-The Bill was passed at the third reading in the House of Commons, thereby clearing all necessary stages and only needing to be ratified by the House of Lords for it to become legally binding.
+The Bill was passed at the third reading in the House of Commons in Westminster, London, thereby clearing all necessary stages and only needing to be ratified by the House of Lords for it to become legally binding.
 342 members of parliament voted to approve the bill, whereas just 248 voted against it, leaving a considerable majority of 94.

 However, with several MPs voicing concerns about the lack of provision for unaccompanied child refugees and detainees held in Immigration Removal Centres (IRCs), there is certainly the potential for discord when the bill is being considered in the House of Lords.